 What is the cost of the test?

-The test is $250.00 + $32.50 (HST) = $282.50
+- the test is $250.00 + $32.50 (HST) = $282.50

-Payment in full must be made by credit card at the time of registration.
+- payment in full must be made by credit card at the time of registration

 What happens when I arrive for my test?

-- review your completed PAR-Q+ and related medical documentation.
+- review your completed PAR-Q+ and related medical documentation

-- measure your pre-test vitals.
+- measure your pre-test vitals

-- outfit you with a heart-rate monitor that will be worn for the duration of the appointment.
+- outfit you with a heart-rate monitor that will be worn for the duration of the appointment

-When you have completed your paperwork and pre-test vitals assessment, you will be introduced to the Certified OPPATTM Evaluator – this is the individual who will be providing with instructions throughout the test.
-The Certified OPPATTM Evaluator will explain the testing process, including the tasks that are to be completed during the test, as well as the pass/fail criteria.
+- Finally, you will be introduced to the OPPATTM Evaluator – this is the individual who will be providing you with step-by-step instructions throughout the test.
+The OPPATTM Evaluator will explain the testing process, including the tasks that are to be completed during the test, as well as the pass/fail criteria.

 How long will my appointment take?

-Your appointment will take approximately one (1) hour.
+- Your appointment will take approximately one (1) hour.

 What happens after the test?

-When will I know the results of my test?
+How do I get the results of my test?